villevt/Sental/readme.md

     python model_trainer.py
-    -f  List of text files to use in training, relative to working or specified directory -l  List of lexicons to use in training, relative to working or specified directory -d  Directory to search for text files, relative to working directory.
+    -f  List of text files to use in training, relative to working or specified directory -l  A lexicon to use in training, relative to working or specified directory -d  Directory to search for text files, relative to working directory.
 Defaults to ./data -s  Size of training test, as fraction of total dataset